vectordotdev/vector/rfcs/2021-03-26-6517-end-to-end-acknowledgement.md

 ## Drawbacks

-1. This adds a substantial base size overhead to each event (minimum of two words), even for configurations that do not support or require end-to-end acknowledgement.
+1. This adds a base size overhead to each event, even for configurations that do not support or require end-to-end acknowledgement.

 ## Alternatives

-1. The set of sources could be stored in a more customary `Vec<EventSource>`.
+1. The set of sources could be stored in a more customary `Vec`.
 This provides for merging multiple sources with a minimum of code.
-However, the data added to the event structure then grows by an additional word.
+However, merged events already have other overhead, and it increases the data required for this array by an additional word.

 2. The source could be stored as simply the unique identifier string.
 This requires that all reporting of finalization status proceed through a dictionary lookup instead of simply sending it through a channel, increasing the run-time overhead.

-3. Due to the variety of source event identifiers, two other possibilities for the `SourceId` type would be either a `Box<dyn SourceIdTrait>` or a `Box<str>`.
-Both of these are only two words long, which will likely be smaller than the final size of `enum SourceId` once all required variants are covered.
-However, since both of these are variably sized, they would require an additional allocation, negating any benefits they would provide in flexibility.
-    Additionally, while a string is a simple and well understood data type, storing the required data in a string requires additional serializing and deserializing steps to use the data.

 ## Outstanding Questions